jerhartman/cse134-hw2/README.md

 Part 2:

-The following tags are still needed in my index.html
+All required tags are included in my HTML files!

-aside, div, span, code, audio, video, canvas*, svg*, ol, optgroup, template, caption, col, colgroup, figure, figcaption

-b, i, strong, em (use inside text)